LalitMohanJoshi/oci-node-function-app/README.md

-# Node Application [Serverless Function Application]
+# Node Application [Serverless Function Application - Oracle ]

 This application is built for deploying in Oracle cloud function app.
 It contains all the necessary config to run applications in the OCI serverless environment.